calamityj/calamityj/README.md

 - 👋 Hi, I’m @calamityj
 - 👀 I’m interested in cake, cycling, and coding
-- 🌱 I’m currently learning more about O365 and Azure
+- 🌱 Always learning more about O365 and Azure
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... i'd rather not be tbh